hacsoc/lulu/README.md

 1. Add the packages as dependencies into your `package.json`
 2. `npm install` to make sure those packages are installed

+Optionally, you can skip automatically managing the dependencies and manage the correct dependencies using `npm install --user [package-name]`.
+However, any changes being submitted to this repository should have the dependencies correctly added to `package.json` (in particular if there are version restrictions on the dependency).

 To enable third-party scripts that you've added you will need to add the package name as a double quoted string to the `external-scripts.json` file in this repo.